everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 The Homestar runtime embeds the [Wasmtime][wasmtime] runtime to execute Wasm components associated with tasks in a workflow.
 The Wasmtime runtime is built and maintained by the [Bytecode Alliance][bytecode-alliance].
 It provides multi-language support and fine-grained configuration for CPU and memory usage.

-Wasmtime is at the forefront of the Wasm ecosystem with their support of the WASI stack, which recently reached [WASI Preview 2][wasip2].
-WASI gives library developers and implementers, like ourselves, lower level primitives with a stable set of common interfaces to build on.
+Wasmtime is at the forefront of the Wasm ecosystem which includes their support of the WASI stack, which recently reached [WASI Preview 2][wasip2].
+WASI gives library developers and implementers, like ourselves, lower level primitives like files, sockets, and HTTP with a stable set of common interfaces to build on.

 We're in good company using Wasmtime.
 It has already been adopted by platforms and frameworks like [wasmCloud][wasmcloud], [Spin][fermyon-spin], and [Fastly Compute][fastly-compute].